The Importance Of Examining Your Beliefs

 You level of consciousness is determined by many factors, some of which include:

-- All the things you have learnt in your life.
+- All the things you have learned in your life.

 - Your friends and family.